How To Create A Successful PR Campaign: Tips And Best Practices

 ROI (Return on Investment)

 Calculate the return on investment by comparing the costs incurred for the PR campaign against the financial gains it generated.
 Consider both the immediate and long-term impact on revenue, sales, and customer acquisition.
-A positive ROI demonstrates that the campaign was not only successful but also financially beneficial for your organisation.
+A positive ROI demonstrates that the campaign was successful and financially beneficial for your organisation.

 Post-Campaign Interviews and Focus Groups